-- (a) either - i. have qualified for a bachelor's degree, with a B average or better in 60 points of 300-level courses in the majoring subject; or - ii. have qualified for a bachelor's degree and completed a qualifying course with a B average or better in 60 points of 300-level courses; or - iii. have completed the requirements for the Postgraduate Certificate in Māori and Indigenous Leadership with at least a B average across both courses; or - iv. have been admitted with Academic Equivalent Status as fulfilling these requirements; and - (b) have had three or more years of professional experience in the Māori sector since graduation, as approved by the Dean of Arts (Academic) and have submitted a portfolio of experience and attended a selection interview; and - (c) been approved as a student for the degree by the Dean of Arts (Academic).
+- (a) either - have qualified for a bachelor's degree, with a B Grade Point Average or better in 60 points of 300-level courses in the majoring subject; or - ii. have qualified for a bachelor's degree and completed a qualifying course with a B Grade Point Average or better in 60 points of 300-level courses; or - iii. have completed the requirements for the Postgraduate Certificate in Māori and Indigenous Leadership with at least a B Grade Point Average across both courses; or - iv. have been admitted with Academic Equivalent Status as fulfilling these requirements; and - (b) have had three or more years of professional experience in the Māori sector since graduation, as approved by the Dean of Arts (Academic) and have submitted a portfolio of experience and attended a selection interview: and - (c) been approved as a student for the degree by the Dean of Arts (Academic).